 How do you heal anxiety?
 How does one go about bringing the body back into a relaxed, non vigilant state?
 How do you learn to meet fear, fearlessly?

 I like to work with a combination of techniques treating the body/mind connection, re-training neural pathways and working with the unconscious to bring about change.
 When your body goes into fight or flight all sorts of messages are sent through your system and 30 chemicals are released.
 You are being prepared to 'save yourself'.
-The pathways I have taken with each client vary radically.
+The pathways I have taken with each client vary.
 There is no 'one size fits all'.
-Once I understand your needs I can custom-build a treatment for you so that you can live a life without anxiety or with minimal and manageable anxiety.
+Once I understand your needs I can custom-build a treatment for you so that you can live a life without 'switched on' or 'looping' anxiety.